-- Located in Kowloon City, facing the 328 hectares (810 acres) Kai Tak development site planned for a new urban centre including the Kai Tak Cruise Terminal opened in 2013 and related tourist facilities - Historic landmarks such as Wong Tai Sin Temple are in the immediate vicinity - Easy access to Kowloon Tong MTR station, Mong Kok and other business and shopping districts - 38 newly renovated rooms on 11/F., including Deluxe Room and Superior Room, are tailored for busy travellers appreciating trendy ambience, décor and friendly service.
-Privileges include private lounge, gymnasium and business centre in a compact and cosy environment - Silver Benchmarking Certificate by EarthCheck (2014-2015) - Gold Circle Award by Agoda.com (2015) - Caring Company Award by The Hong Kong Council of Social Service (2015) - Class of Excellence Wastewi\$e Label by Hong Kong Awards for Environmental Excellence (2014-2015) - Indoor Air Quality Certificate Excellent Class by Environmental Protection Department (2015) - Halal Certificate by The Incorporated Trustees of The Islamic Community Fund of Hong Kong (2015) - Regal Terrace awarded Best of the Best Culinary Awards Silver Award by Hong Kong Tourism Board (2014)
+- The only full-service hotel located in the heart of Hong Kong's heritage district, Kowloon City, neighboring the Kai Tak Development site including the world class Kai Tak Cruise Terminal - Historic landmarks such as Wong Tai Sin Temple are in the immediate vicinity - Easy access to Kowloon Tong MTR station, Mong Kok and other business and shopping districts - Spacious and guiet rooms set up with 1 King or 2 Queen or up to 4 single beds are offered to cater different needs.
+Facilities include private lounge, gymnasium and business centre in a compact and cozy environment - Silver Benchmarking Certificate by EarthCheck (2014-2016) - Gold Circle Award by Agoda.com (2015) - Caring Company Award by The Hong Kong Council of Social Service (2016) - Carbon Reduction Certificate by the Environmental Campaign Committee (2016) - Indoor Air Quality Certificate Excellent Class by Environmental Protection Department (2016) - Halal Certificate by The Incorporated Trustees of The Islamic Community Fund of Hong Kong (2016) - Regal Terrace awarded Best of the Best Culinary Awards Silver Award by Hong Kong Tourism Board (2016)

-30-38 Sa Po Road, Kowloon City, Kowloon, Hong Kong.
+30-38 Sa Po Road, Kowloon City,

+Kowloon, Hong Kong.